Constellation Energy: History

 On May 27, 2011, Constellation Energy announced its intention to purchase StarTex Power, a retail electricity provider in Houston, Texas; the purchase was completed on June 1, 2011.
-In 2018, the StarTex brand was discontinued and its existing customers were instead served by Constellation.
+In 2018, the StarTex brand was discontinued; Constellation served its existing customers instead.
 In May 2011, the company acquired MXenergy, a residential and small business energy provider with approximately half a million customers.
 In December 2011, it announced the acquisition of ONEOK Energy Marketing Co., a natural gas company with customers in the Midwest.
 In 2011, it contracted to construct and operate for the Toys-R-Us distribution center in Flanders, New Jersey, what was then the largest rooftop solar array ever constructed.

-In March 2014, it entered into an agreement to acquire ETC ProLiance Energy, a supplier of natural gas to customers in several states.
+In March 2014, it agreed to acquire ETC ProLiance Energy, a supplier of natural gas to customers in several states.
 In November 2014, it completed its acquisition of Integrys Energy Services, a competitive retail electricity and natural gas subsidiary serving customers in 22 states.
 In September 2016, it completed its acquisition of the retail electricity and natural gas business from ConEdison Solutions, a subsidiary of Consolidated Edison, Inc. In the purchase, Constellation acquired ConEdison's retail electricity and natural gas customer contracts and associated supply contracts serving approximately 15 TWh of electricity and 1 e9cuft/a of natural gas to more than 560,000 commercial, industrial, public sector and residential customers.

-In August 2018, it began construction of a 10-megawatt solar array outside of Ocean City, Maryland.
-When completed, the array will provide the city with approximately 20% of its annual energy usage.
+In August 2018, it began constructing a 10-megawatt solar array outside of Ocean City, Maryland.
+The array will provide the city with approximately 20% of its annual energy usage when completed.
 In October 2018, Constellation and the Tucson Unified School District completed a project that added solar generation capability to 82 of the district's buildings and facilities.
-It is estimated that the project will meet 47% of the district's electricity needs.
+The project is estimated to meet 47% of the district's electricity needs.

 In 2022, it became an independent company after Exelon split its utilities and power generation businesses.
 Former subsidiary Baltimore Gas & Electric remained part of Exelon.

+In September 2024 Microsoft entered a contract with the company that will restart the undamaged nuclear reactor at the Three Mile Island plant.
+In November 2025, the Trump administration said it would give Constellation Energy a $1 billion federal loan for the project.
+The company is also planning to upgrade other existing reactor plants to provide more power.

+In January 2025, Constellation agreed to acquire the natural gas and geothermal power provider Calpine for $16.4 billion ($26.6bn including debt) in a cash-and-stock deal.
+Approval of the purchase by state and federal regulators will be necessary.